sunminghui81/sunminghui81.github.io/_posts/2017-02-15-numpy-scipy-tutorial.md

    * `x[1,2,...]` is equivalent to `x[1,2,:,:,:]`,
    * `x[...,3]` to `x[:,:,:,:,3]`,
    * `x[4,...,5,:]` to `x[4,:,:,5,:]`.
-1. The following three commands all return a modified array, but do not change the original array: <br>
+1. The following three commands all return a modified array, but do not change the original array:

    ```python
    a = np.floor(10*np.random.random((3,4)))